Is DraftKings Legal in North Carolina?

 Yes, DraftKings is legal in the state of North Carolina.
-New users can currently pre-register for an account before noon ET, March 11 with the DraftKings North Carolina promo code and unlock $300 in exclusive bonus bets.
-This is one of the single best ways to prepare for the launch of North Carolina sports betting, and the launch of DraftKings NC.
+New users can currently sign up for an account with the DraftKings North Carolina promo code and unlock $250 in exclusive bonus bets.
+This is one of the single best ways to get involved with North Carolina sports betting now that DraftKings NC is live and taking bets.

+Sign up with one of the links on this page, make an initial deposit and place your first bet of $5 or more to receive five $50 bonus bets -- win or lose!

 If an individual is physically present in North Carolina, at least 21 years old and a first-time customer at DraftKings North Carolina, they can claim one of the best NC betting promos.

-New users will instantly receive $100 in bonus bets when they log into their account on Monday.
-Then, make a $5+ first cash wager to receive an additional $200 in bonus bets.

-Pre-register a new DraftKings North Carolina online sportsbook account today using the DraftKings North Carolina promo code between now and noon ET on March 11 to receive $300 in total bonus bets.
+Register a new DraftKings North Carolina online sportsbook account today using the DraftKings North Carolina promo code now that NC sports betting has launched!

-DraftKings North Carolina Promo Code: Get $300 in Bonus Bets When You Sign up Early
+DraftKings NC Promo Code: Bet $5, Get $250 in Bonus Bets Today

 |🎁 DraftKings North Carolina Promo Code